jonasm2-cs/Active-Directory-Project/README.md

 <b>Watch Tutorial:</b> <a href="https://www.youtube.com/watch?v=1nX6_Nlly-4&ab_channel=MyDFIR"> Cybersecurity Project: Active Directory 2.0 | Part 1 </a>

 ## P2.
 Setting up our Cloud Environment
 <p><b>Objective: </b> Create 3 Virtual machines using Azure (Cloud platform) and ensure VMs can communicate with each other.
-By the end we will have 2 Windows Servers (1 Domain Controller, 1 Test machine) and 1 Ubuntu Server which will be hosting our Splunk SIEM.</p><strong>Note: This can be done on-prem but there will be more steps involved</strong>
+By the end we will have 2 Windows Servers (1 Domain Controller, 1 Test machine) and 1 Ubuntu Server which will be hosting our Splunk SIEM.</p>

-### Step 1: Sign-up for Azure
+### Prequisites
-1. Go to [Azure](https://azure.microsoft.com/en-ca/pricing/purchase-options/azure-account) - If you are a student go [here](https://azure.microsoft.com/en-us/free/students).
+1. [Azure](https://azure.microsoft.com/en-ca/pricing/purchase-options/azure-account) account - If you are a student go [here](https://azure.microsoft.com/en-us/free/students). <strong>Note: This can be done on-prem but there will be more steps involved</strong>
-3. Fill-in fields
-4. Click-on **Sign Up**

-### Step 2: Creating our Virtual Machines
+### Step 1: Creating our Virtual Machines
 1. Once you are in - click on the "Hamburger" Icon on the top left corner - Then Click on **Virtual Machines**
 2. Click **Create** > **Virtual Machine**
 3.